achamberland/latin-dictionary-js/README.md

-# _GitLab Notice_
+# _Note_
-This project has been moved to GitLab and is no longer maintained on GitHub.
+This project is no longer maintained.
+It might be picked up again in the (very) distant future.

 # Processing Whitaker's Words with JavaScript